Optimizing a Chief Architect Plan for Export to the 3D Viewer

 Replacing a high resolution material with the low resolution copy

-5. In the Select Library dialog, browse to the User Catalog, select the low-resolution version of the material and click OK.
+5. In the Select Library Object dialog, browse to the User Catalog, select the low-resolution version of the material, then click OK.

 6. Repeat this process for any other custom materials in your plan.